usethesource/rascal-website/docs/RunTimeErrors/RuntimeExceptions/IO/index.md

 >>>>>>>  readFileLines(|myScheme:///example.rsc|);
 >>>>>>>catch IO(msg):
 >>>>>>>  println("This did not work: <msg>");
-This did not work: Unsupported scheme 'myScheme' ok
+This did not work: 1: Unavailable (FileSystemError): No file system provider found for resource 'myScheme:/example.rsc' ok
 ```